| Mission Statement | Packets | Welcome Packet | Partner Packet | Home |

 This is also known as the Profit and Loss Statement.

-It shows how well a company performed during the period presented and shows if the company's operations have resulted in a profit or a loss.
+It shows how well a company performed during the period presented and shows if

 It shows cost, income, expenses and profit/losses.